 The Peer Mentorship program enrolled 9 TAY.
 Session attendance varied.
 Twenty-two percent (22%) of the youth completed the 32 sessions that were a part of the program design, and 33% completed between 17 to 32 sessions.
 Twenty-two percent attended between 9-16 sessions.
-Improvements were found in improvement.
+Improvements were found in mentees' ratings of goal achievement with 100% reporting a positive change in goals related to coping/mood, 100% showed positive changes with the goals set.
+All mentees were satisfied with the mentorship program.
+Improvements for goals set included a high increase in Improvement in School Work/Activities from pre to post, with 94% improvement.

 In FY20/21 Peer to Peer held several LGBT support groups utilizing the My Identity My Self curriculum to support TAY youth.
-They held 24 support groups with were collected and indicated the activity and topics discussed gave them a better understanding of the early signs of mental health challenges in youth and young adults.
+They held 24 support groups with 23 TAY youth.
+Satisfaction surveys were collected and indicated the activity and topics discussed gave them a better understanding of the early signs of mental health challenges in youth and young adults.
 67% of participants reported they would feel comfortable seeking help regarding mental health challenges for themselves, family members, or friends.